Editors' Pick Additional Buyer’s Stamp Duty (ABSD): A Comprehensive Guide

 The higher value was also used to calculate the ABSD payable.
 But unlike James however, Johnson is a foreigner.

-James does not have to pay any ABSD on his purchase, since he was not holding on to any other property prior to the transaction.
+James does not have to pay any ABSD on his purchase, since he was not holding on to a second residential property prior to the transaction.

 Both units were bought and were valued at the exact same prices respectively, and yet, James didn’t have to pay a cent since he was a Singaporean.